 1. When referring to a computer keyboard, a key is a single button on the keyboard.
 Letters, numbers, functions, and symbols are all represented on keys.
-For example, in the picture to the right, is an example of the Windows key a keyboard key found on most keyboards today.
+For example, the picture shows the Windows key a keyboard key found on most keyboards today.

 - A listing of keyboard keys and their explanations.